javaee/glassfish/hk2/src/site/markdown/events.md

 [TopicDistributionService][topicdistributionservice] with a higher priority and which injects the default [TopicDistributionService][topicdistributionservice].
 Then the default implementation can be delegated to by the custom enhanced [TopicDistributionService][topicdistributionservice].
+An example of how to do this is given [here][threaded-events-example].

 ### Subscribers